mikedillion/mikeds_dumb_git_challenges/challenge_00-02.md

 1. Use `git log` or `git show` again to see that your commit isn't on master.
 1. Merge your "other" branch into master with `git merge new_branch_name`
-1. Observe how you changes are now in master!
-Read that whole log output.
+1. Read that whole log output.
+Use `git log` again and observe how your commit is now in master!